Florida school shooter was damaged even before birth, defense attorney says

 “The decision can come from all of the things that Nikolas Cruz did not show those 17 souls,” McNeill said, turning the defendant’s rampage into a heartfelt plea not to respond in kind.
 “It can come from compassion.
 It can come from grace.
 It can come from mercy.”

+Deakins said she tried to get Woodard to stop abusing drugs during her pregnancy, “but she didn’t care” since the baby was going up for adoption.

+At one point in her testimony, she looked at Cruz at the defense table and said, “Nikolas, I’m sorry, but that’s how it was.”

-Woodard described her mother, who died earlier this year, as “horrible” and confirmed that she made no effort to remain healthy during her pregnancy.
+Woodard described her mother, who died earlier this year, as “horrible” and confirmed that Brenda Woodard made no effort to remain healthy during her pregnancy.

 ———